Patri-GL/pw-project-promo-53-module-1-team-1/README.md

 # Adatech

-Adatech website has been created as a learning exercise of module 1 within the [Adalab](https://adalab.es/) context of the Web Programming Intensive Bootcamp.
+Adatech website has been created as a learning exercise of module 1 (Layout Elements & Techniques) within the [Adalab](https://adalab.es/) context of the Web Programming Intensive Bootcamp.